 This will judge the licence applicant’s suitability to have a scrap metal licence.
 If the applicant has been convicted of certain offences, making them unsuitable to hold the licence, their application will be refused.

 Not every employee who works in a bar or a shop that sells alcohol needs to have a DBS check.
 The roles in question relate to anyone who has a licence to sell/serve alcohol or supervises a location that does.
 When applying for a personal licence to sell alcohol, you must provide a basic disclosure, no older than a month, to prove your suitability for the role.

 5. Traffic Warden

-This is the only list in which a traffic wardens and a chartered accountants have something in common.
-Traffic warden is a role that is also an “excepted profession” on the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 list.
+This is the only list in which a traffic warden and a chartered accountant have something in common.
+A traffic warden is a role that is also an “excepted profession” on the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 list.
 Because the role involves interaction with the public, potentially vulnerable adults and under 18s, they are eligible for a standard DBS check.

 If you want to be a locksmith for a living, you must be a member of the Master Locksmiths Association.
 Part of the process into the MLA is a standard DBS check application.
 Locksmiths will involve having access to homes, schools, hospitals, private buildings where children and vulnerable adults could be present, which is why they need a DBS check.

 Vets will interact with many pet owners, and some of these will be children or vulnerable adults.
 When applying for a veterinary position, a standard DBS check will be required on entry into the profession.

 When working in pest control, the employee could be sent out to various locations including schools, nursing homes and nurseries.
 They also have access to dangerous weapons and tools, so only suitable candidates must be hired.
 Thus on entry to the profession, applicants need a basic DBS check.